kaishajri01/AeroManage/README.md

 **A Comprehensive Exploration of Airport Management**

 AeroManage is your passport to the world of airport management.
-Dive into the intricate web of aviation operations, strategies, and innovations that keep airports running smoothly and passengers flying safely.
+Dive into the intricate Desktop application of aviation operations, strategies, and innovations that keep airports running smoothly and passengers flying safely.
 This project provides a 360-degree view of the challenges and solutions that shape the modern aviation landscape.

 ## Table of Contents
 - [About](#about)